top of page

 Yes, you can have a Catholic ceremony at your location

-One of you is not a Catholic.
+• One of you is not Catholic

-You would like the priest to co-officiate with a rabbi, or another clergy person
+• You would like the priest to co-officiate with a rabbi or another clergy person

-You have other special circumstances.
+• You have unique or special circumstances

 Check out Special Marriage Information for Roman Catholics